This vegan Shaved Brussels Sprouts Salad is made with pan-seared brussels sprouts, almonds, dried cranberries, and a quick and easy maple vinaigrette.

 Another option is to use a slicing attachment on a food processor.

 Yes!
-If you prefer, leave the almonds out, or swap them for roasted + salted sunflower or pepita seeds.
+If you prefer, leave the almonds out, or swap them for roasted + salted sunflower seeds or pepitas.

 Can I Skip the Cranberries?